cyhk/jobly/README.md

 A backend for a job board built with Node, Express, with a PostgreSQL database.

 A deployed version of this backend can be found [here](https://cyhk-jobly.herokuapp.com).
+For the heroku app, you can create your own User account, or use the login combinations test/testtest (User) or admin/adminadmin (Admin) to explore the api.

 This project was done as a solo exercise.
 For the React frontend, pair programmed with [Andrew Li](https://github.com/andrewsli), visit [react-jobly](https://github.com/cyhk/react-jobly).